November Teen Book Club: Watership Downs

 - * Writing/multimodal project prompts related to the reading

 Self-paced classes can be started anytime and completed at your own pace.

 All participants will need to secure their own copy of the book.
 Used, borrowed, or electronic versions are all acceptable.

-Participants can participate as much as works for their schedules and interest level.
-There will be opportunities for ongoing discussions, vocabulary activities, and additional resources to explore.
 Between reading the book and participating in supplemental activities, participants can expect to spend between 1 and 3 hours a week on class activities.
-Those who choose to do the final project (with or without the feedback add-on) can expect to spend 4-5 additional hours on that project.
+Those who choose to do the final project can expect to spend 4-5 additional hours on that project.